dolliars/heyheather/_posts/2020-03-15-organize-chaos.md

 with this is that you have a very high number of intersection points between people.
 Imagine an aerial view of a supermarket or pharmacy as a grid.
 And each customer that visits traces a certain path.
-From entrance, to items and then exits passing through a cash register.
+From entrance, to items and then exit passing by a register.
 Maybe some pressed a few tomatoes to check ripeness.
 Maybe you squeeze an avocado or two.
 Maybe you pick up a can of soup and then put it back.
 How many people have you intersected with?
-Everyone's trail overlaps at some point, whether it's just the entrance and exit.
+Everyone's trail overlaps at some point, whether it's just at the entrance and exit.
 And then ask yourself how many people did they intersect with before going to the store?

-Now what could you do?
+Now what can you do?
 I'd suggest closing the doors, but not the store per se.
 Before 1916, [grocery store transactions][wiki-grocery] used to be over the counter.
 You would ask the grocer for something and he would get it from the inventory.
 Now if we go back to this model we still have the problem of large groups of people assembling in lines.
 Well in 1876 a patent for something called the telephone was awarded to Alexander Graham Bell.
 We could use this technology.
-Store aren't set up to handle a large influx of calls so we need to come up with a way to organize this quickly.
+Stores aren't set up to handle a large influx of calls so we need to come up with a way to organize this quickly.
 Since we won't be able to set up new phones systems for this situation the best way I can think of handling this would be for employees to use they're own phones.
 You can't just announce a